 The tip among first-time muck divers then was to simply kneel down on the sand and wait until your eye catches something that moved.
 True enough, all those who did such, would see a movement so small, usually happening at the corner of their eye, and to their surprise, were the usual critters you’ll see, but found at an average size of a grain of rice.
 They were too small that later on gave way to a market that needed dioptres among macro lenses to help magnify these subjects.

 The Anilao Pier is also an interesting site to visit, most especially at night.
-Expect a lot of worms, small fish, and shrimps, swimming towards your dive light.
+Expect a lot of worms, small fish, and shrimps, swimming toward your dive light.
 There is a chance that some of them might get stuck in your ear.
 So, make sure you have your neoprene hood with you to help cover your ears.

 Anilao Pier seems to have its flavor of critters in seasons.
 There are times that it houses different octopi.
 After a short while, there will be absolutely no octopus insight; however, gurnards, stargazers, and rays would populate it.

 Other muck locations include Haydi’s, Bethlehem, and more.
-Among small patches of corals in these muck locations are numerous species of clownfish, shrimps, sea moths, wasp fishes, stonefishes, flounders, worms, seahorses (specifically the pygmy seahorse), pipefish, shrimpfish, and more!
+Among small patches of corals in these muck locations are numerous marine species of clownfish, shrimps, sea moths, wasp fishes, stonefishes, flounders, worms, seahorses (specifically the pygmy seahorse), pipefish, shrimpfish, and more!
 Train your eyes from the way these creatures display their camouflage.

 Immerse yourself within its flourishing biodiversity.
 Wallow among schools of jacks in either Dive and Trek or Twin Rocks.
 Almost everywhere are butterflyfishes, angelfishes, spadefishes, surgeonfishes, rabbitfishes, scats, moorish idols, damselfishes, snappers, barracudas, mackerels, needlefishes, groupers, hawkfishes, sweetlips, puffers, cardinalfishes, and more.

-Get to amaze yourself among schools of fusiliers as if they were colored rain underwater in places behind the dive sites within the area of Sombrero Island.
+Get to amaze yourself among schools of fusiliers as if they were colored rain underwater in places behind the Anilao dive sites within the area of Sombrero Island.
 Sombrero means hat, and that’s how that island exactly looks like.

 It complements the name of a famous dive site right behind it called Batoc, which means nape.
 It is a beautiful coral garden where millions of these fusiliers play and reside.
 The currents can be strong in this area and may lead you to its neighboring dive site, Beatrice.